cs480x-21c/03-Experiment/README.md

 Description
 ---
-This project was inspired by Cleveland and McGill's 1984 paper.
-Where they researched people's perception on different types.
+This project was inspired by Cleveland and McGill's 1984 paper, where they researched people's perception on different types.
 In this experiment we tested people’s perception on three types of charts: Bar, Radar, and Tree map.

 ![Bar chart](img/BarChart.png)